Superintendent Evaluations Made Easy

 The school board reviews the superintendent’s self-evaluation and conducts their own evaluation(s).
 The school board has the option of starting an evaluation from a blank form or to have the evaluation automatically pre-populated with the superintendent’s responses.

 If school board members conduct individual evaluations of the superintendent, SuperEval automatically consolidates all of the school board’s evaluation data into a single evaluation, saving time for the board president by eliminating the need to manually collect and organize the data.

 Step 5: Proposed Board Evaluation and Final Review

 SuperEval compares the school board and superintendent evaluations, providing an excellent catalyst for discussion.

 At the conclusion of these five steps, the superintendent and school board president apply digital signatures to finalize the evaluation.
-Once the document is signed, SuperEval generates a legal document that can be used in response to any formal request pursuant to state laws.
 The evaluation is stored in a digital archive which can be accessed at any time.